EYBlockchain/starlight/README.md

 ## Induction :zap:

 zApps are zero-knowledge applications.
 They're like dApps (decentralised applications), but with privacy. zApps are tricky to write, but Solidity contracts are lovely to write.
+So why not try to write a zApp with Solidity?
+Zappify helps developers do just this...

 - Write a Solidity contract
-- Add a few new privacy decorators to the contract (to get a 'zappable' Solidity contract)
+- Add a few new privacy decorators to the contract (to get a 'Zolidity' contract)
 - Zappify that baby
 - Get a fully working zApp in return

-Solidity Contract --> zappable Solidity Contract --> zappify --> zApp
+_Solidity contract --> Zolidity contract --> zappify --> zApp_

 See [here](./WRITEUP.md) for an enormously detailed explanation of everything.